lschweiger/NK_space_cpp_gomez/README.md

 # Agent based model

 Research for prof Charles Gomez.

 # WIP

-currently NK space generatation is mostly complete and, action_space; the basics are done, will need to add to the class structure and add more functions.
+Currently NK space generation is mostly complete and, action_space; the basics are done, will need to add to the class structure and add more functions.

+**Warning: running `./NK_space_gen` will create 1000 spaces with a total the size of about 19GB**
 # To compile just run (on Linux and mac)

 `g++ NK_space_gen.cpp -o NK_space_gen` and<br />